We will be in touch shortly.

 A hardware hackathon promoting innovation that is geared towards those who are excited and passionate about designing and building.
-Over 200 students will compete in an 15+ hour prototyping competition on February 28, 2015.
-The top ten teams will then be invited to come back for a second weekend in order to refine their design.
+Over 200 students competed in an 15+ hour prototyping competition on February 28, 2015.
+The top ten teams were then be invited to come back for a second weekend in order to refine their design.

 You'll work in teams of 3-5 hackers to make a product.
 We'll provide you with a bunch of protoyping resources and lots of food to keep you fueled.
 The top ten teams from the first weekend will be invited back for a second round, this time with machine shop access.

 This event is completely free!
 We'll provide food and drinks, and of course a plethora of materials and tools to hack with.
 Everything's on us!